VideoOrion: Tokenizing Object Dynamics in Videos: Methodology

 \subsection{Video-Centric Branch}

-Given a video $V_i\in \mathbb{R}^{T\times H\times W\times C}$, where $T$ is the frame number, the Video-Centric Branch employs a Video Projector to convert the high-dimensional video data into a series of tokens, which we call \textit{context tokens}, since they contain general information in the video.
-VideoOrion allows for various Video Projector designs, and in this paper, we adopt the STC Connector proposed by VideoLLaMA2 \citep{cheng2024videollama}, as it better preserves spatial and temporal information in the video, enabling the resulting visual tokens to be more effectively associated with our object tokens.
-Specifically, in this branch, we first sample a fixed number of frames from the video, and use a vision encoder such as CLIP (ViT-L/14) \citep{radford2021learning} to encode each frame, resulting in the embedding $x_i \in \mathbb{R}^{t_v\times h\times w\times D}$, where $t_v$ is the number of sampled frames, and $h=H/p, w=W/p$ are the resolution of visual embeddings, $p=14$ for ViT-L/14.
+Given a video $V_i\in \mathbb{R}^{T\times H\times W\times C}$, where $T$ denotes the number of frames.
+The Video-Centric Branc first utilizes a vision encoder, e.g. CLIP to extract the features before employing a Video Projector to project the high-dimensional per-frame features into a set of \textit{context tokens}.
+This procedure usually incurs large computation due to the large number of \textit{context tokens} (e.g. 576 per frame) which limits the number of frames to be encoded.
+Consequently, these tokens can only encode the general and static information, such as the background and scene. \textit{VideoOrion} supports diverse Video Projector designs; here, we employ the STC Connector introduced by VideoLLaMA2 \citep{cheng2024videollama} for its superior preservation of spatial-temporal details, enhancing the association between visual and object tokens.
+Specifically, we first sample a fixed number of frames from the video, and use a vision encoder such as CLIP (ViT-L/14) \citep{radford2021learning} to encode each frame, resulting in the embedding $x_i \in \mathbb{R}^{t_v\times h\times w\times D}$, where $t_v$ is the number of sampled frames, and $h=H/p, w=W/p$ are the resolution of visual embeddings, $p=14$ for ViT-L/14.
 Then, we use STC Connector, which is composed of two RegStage blocks \citep{radosavovic2020designing} and a 3D convolution block, followed by an MLP projector, to transform $x_i$ into context tokens $v_i \in \mathbb{R}^{N_v\times d}$, where $N_v$ is the number of context tokens and $d$ is dimension of the LLM decoder's token embedding space.